 Second, we will study graph based statistical models for signals, i.e., probabilistic graphical models.
 These elegantly use the combinatorial properties of the graph to encode statistical information about signals.
 We will both understand how to perform efficient statistical signal processing (inference) given such graph structures and understand how to learn these graph structures from the signals themselves.

 Applications abound and include social, energy, transportation, sensor, and neural networks; speech and image processing; classical and deep machine learning.

 Topics to be discussed include: Algebraic and spectral graph theory, signals on graphs, inference and learning in probabilistic graphical models, high dimensional statistics.

 Duncan Hall 2028, 713-348-5132, email@example.com

-Location: 1049 Duncan Hall
+Location: Duncan Hall 1075

-This is a "reading course", meaning that students will read classic and recent papers and present to the rest of the class in a lively debate format.
-Students will also complete a major group project.
+This is a "reading course", meaning that students will select, read and present classic and recent papers from technical literature to the rest of the class in a lively debate format.
+Discussions aim at identifying common themes and important trends in the field.
+Students will also get hands on experience with graph signal processing software and complete a major group project.

 - Class participation (15%)

 - Paper presentations (30%)